-The hazardous rain zone can easily extend 10 to 20 miles (15 to 30 kilometers) from detonation, depending on explosive performance and weather conditions.
-The consequences can also relate to nuclear accidents, even though a nuclear reactor does not explode like a nuclear weapon.
-Nuclear fallout can expose people to radiation poisoning, which can damage body cells and be fatal.
+The hazardous rain zone of a nuclear explosion can easily extend 10 to 20 miles (15 to 30 kilometers) from detonation, depending on the explosive performance and weather conditions.
+This is a serious issue, as nuclear fallout can expose people to radiation poisoning, which can damage body cells and be fatal.
+The consequences of nuclear accidents, such as the ones in Chernobyl and Fukushima, are also a cause for concern.
 The ACS regulations against the potential consequences of nuclear reactors focused on the power plant's capacity for the maximum credible accident (MCA).

 Since large doses of radiation of approximately 20 roentgen or more are needed to produce developmental defects, these effects would likely be limited to areas of heavy local rainfall in nuclear warring nations and would not become a global problem.
 Groundwater supplies, such as aquifers, would initially remain uncontaminated in the event of a nuclear fallout.
 However, steps must be taken to ensure that the risk of nuclear rain in nuclear reactors is controlled.
 As the nuclear energy sector continues to grow, international rhetoric around nuclear war intensifies and the ever-present threat of radioactive materials falling into the hands of dangerous people persists, many scientists are working hard to find the best way to protect human organs from the harmful effects of high-energy radiation.